fazil2915/Assessment_Tool/README.md

 ## Deployment on Vercel
 #### Prerequisites
 * A Vercel account.
 If you don't have one, you can sign up here.
-* The Vercel CLI installed on your local machine.
-You can install it globally using npm
+* You can install it globally using npm
 `````````
 npm install -g vercel
 ````````````